IneffableLeafs/spotify_song_data_analysis/README.md

 - I successfully made a playlist full of songs I like!
 ![My results](results.png)
 - Further analysis could be done later on said playlist, to see just how many songs I actually like, and then go back to edit my model and code based on the discrepancies I see.
+- If you'd like to see my graphic analysis, to see how you can also do the same, check out [data_exploration.pdf](data_exploration.pdf).

 ## If you would like to use the project for yourself, follow these steps:
 # Start by going to [Spotify's developer website](https://developer.spotify.com/dashboard/login):